Every page in your site must be represented in your navigation. This helps visitors

 No Hidden Pages

-If you don's see a garnet bar in your navigation, then your page is hidden from the
+If you don's see an ornament and gray bar in your navigation, then your page is hidden

-navigation and something is broken.
-We don't allow hidden pages because it presents
+from the navigation or something is broken.
+We don't allow hidden pages because it